 It may not be available in the larger sizes or have the always-on display of the Series 5, but the Series 3 has pretty much everything else.

 The Apple Watch Series 4 has now bitten the dust - the Series 5 is extremely similar to it anyway, only really adding the always-on display.
 It's also worth noting that the Series 2, Series 1 and the original Apple Watch have all been discontinued, leaving the Series 3 as the entry-level option alongside the more expensive Series 5.

-The Series 3 runs the same software as the Series 4 - watchOS 5, soon to be watchOS 6 - so the difference in use is fairly negligible.
-And, like the Series 4, it's also available in two variants; GPS only and GPS and cellular.
+The Series 3 also runs the same software as the Series 5 - watchOS 6 - so the difference in use is fairly negligible.
+And, like the Series 5, it's also available in two variants; GPS only and GPS and cellular.

-Design and internal specs are the chief differences between the generations; the new watch is bigger for one thing.
-For a full rundown of the differences between them check out Apple Watch Series 4 vs Series 3.
+For a full rundown of the differences between them check out Apple Watch Series 5 vs Series 4 vs Series 3.

 - 38mm and 42mm sizes

 - 4G cellular option available

 - Colour options: Silver/Space grey aluminium